 Bio Path Debt

 Bio Path Holdings holds a debt-to-equity ratio of 0.013.
-As of now, Bio Path's Short and Long Term Debt Total is decreasing as compared to previous years.
-The Bio Path's current Debt To Equity is estimated to increase to 0.25, while Net Debt is projected to decrease to (986 K).
+As of now, Bio Path's Debt Equity Ratio is increasing as compared to previous years.
 With a high degree of financial leverage come high-interest payments, which usually reduce Bio Path's Earnings Per Share (EPS).

 Asset vs Debt